snaefellsnes-excursions/snaefellsnes-excursions.github.io/_tours/west-tour.md

 Embark on a fascinating journey through the heart of Iceland's rich sagas and captivating traditions with our uniquely crafted tour.
 Starting in the tranquil village of **Grundarfjörður**, nestled at the foot of the iconic **Kirkjufell**, our adventure promises a seamless blend of rugged landscapes and intriguing stories.

-As we make our way towards **West Snæfellsnes**, we will catch a sight of the majestic Kirkjufell, the church mountain.
+As we start our journey, we will catch a sight of the majestic Kirkjufell, the church mountain.
 At the **Kolgrafarfjörður viewpoint**, we pause to take in the breath-taking view over the fjord.
 We then proceed via a bridge that extends out over the fjord, from which, if you are lucky, you may see some wildlife.

 <span class="image fit"><img src="/assets/images/tours/west-tour/kolgrafarfjordur.jpg" alt="" /></span>